propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

   </behavior>
 ```

->**Tip**`Date`, `Time` and `DateTime` constraints are useful if you store a date-time value inside a string.
-If you use a php `DateTime` object, if a value isn't valid, the `DateTime` object itself raises an exception, before performing any validations.
+>**Tip** Do you store date-times as strings?
+Use the `Date`, `Time` and `DateTime` constraints to prevent invalid PHP date-times from raising exceptions before any validations are performed.

 ## Custom validation constraints ##

-Propel and Symfony 2 Validator component come with many bundled constraints and that gives the possibility to perform almost all validations you could need.
+Together, Propel and the Symfony 2 Validator component come with many bundled constraints which should cover most validation needs.
-But sometimes, you could think that a custom validation constraint is a better choice for you.

-Adding a custom validation constraint to your project is very easy and it can be considered a two-step process:
+For cases that the inbuilt constraints do not cover, you will need to create your own.
+Fortunately, this is very easy and can be considered a two-step process:

 1. Write your custom constraint: please refer to [this document](http://symfony.com/doc/current/cookbook/validation/custom_constraint.html) and see the example below.
 2. Set up Propel to work with it: simply adjust your autoload class or function, to correctly map `Propel\Runtime\Validator\Constraints` namespace to the directory in which your constraint scripts reside.

->**Tip** Propel expects to find custom constraints under `Propel\Runtime\Validator\Constraints` namespace.
+>**Tip** Propel expects to find custom constraints under the `Propel\Runtime\Validator\Constraints` namespace.

 For example, let's suppose we want to write a custom constraint, called *PropelDomain*, that checks if an url belongs to *propelorm.org* domain.
-Let's also suppose to put our files in a subdir of our project root, called `/myConstraints`, and to manage the dependencies of our project via [Composer](http://getcomposer.org).
+Let's put our files in a subdir of our project root, called `/myConstraints`, and we'll manage the dependencies of our project with [Composer](http://getcomposer.org).

-Under `/myConstraints` dir, let's create the subdir `Propel/Runtime/Validator/Constraints`, in which we'll put the two following scripts:
+Under the `/myConstraints` dir, let's create a subdir `Propel/Runtime/Validator/Constraints`, in which we'll put the two following scripts:

 `PropelDomain.php`